Dylaan94/Spacestagram/README.md

 ## Future Features
 - Greater selection options in the search form - For example, specific dates for the Rover API.
+- Ability to select and deselect specific APIs

 ## Notes